 A Jewish moneylender in Venice who has been embittered by years of abuse at the hands of Venetian Christians and Antonio, the merchant, in particular.
-Shylock's anger and bitterness lead him to sign a… (read full character analysis)
+Shylock's anger and bitterness lead him to sign a… read analysis of Shylock

 A prosperous Venetian merchant, liked and admired by his fellow citizens.
-To help his friend Bassanio woo Portia, Antonio signs a contract with Shylock, guaranteeing a loan with one pound of his own flesh… (read full character analysis)
+To help his friend Bassanio woo Portia, Antonio signs a contract with Shylock, guaranteeing a loan with one pound of his own flesh… read analysis of Antonio

 A beautiful, clever, and wealthy noblewoman who lives in the country estate of Belmont, outside Venice.
-Portia is bound by a clause in her father's will, which obligates her to marry whoever solves the so-called… (read full character analysis)
+Portia is bound by a clause in her father's will, which obligates her to marry whoever solves the so-called… read analysis of Portia

 A notoriously vulgar Venetian and friend of Bassanio.
 While Bassanio courts Portia, Gratiano falls in love with and eventually marries her servant, Nerissa.